illucIT/InstaTrie/README.md

     List<Person> personList = ...
     index.createIndex(personList);

+### PrefixSearch

+The interface `com.illucit.instatrie.index.PrefixSearc<T>` describes the basic operations to query the search index for data.
+The underlying implementation provides the queried data as Java8 streams, but there are also return function as Lists.

+In order to use functional composition of the search data, the `PrefixSearch` interface has `filter` and `map` methods, which return a dependent `PrefixSearch` instance coupled to the index of the original `PrefixSearch` but applying the given mapping- or filter-function to each results.

 #### Querying

 The "Prefix Index" collection provides two basic query operations: `search` and `searchExact`.
 While the operation `search` will retrieve all models which